XiaoquinNUDT/Three-SNN-learning-algorithms-in-Brian2/README.md

 # Single-layer-SNN-simulation-in-Brian
-The repository offer the simulation scripts of three single-layer SNN learning algorihtms with different homeostasis method proposed by Querlioz, Diehl and the author of this repository.
+The repository offer the simulation scripts of three single-layer SNN learning algorihtms with different homeostasis method proposed by Querlioz [^1], Diehl [^2] and the author of this repository.
-> Querlioz D, Bichler O, Dollfus P, et al. Immunity to Device Variations in a Spiking Neural Network With Memristive Nanodevices[J].
+[^1]: Querlioz D, Bichler O, Dollfus P, et al. Immunity to Device Variations in a Spiking Neural Network With Memristive Nanodevices[J].
 IEEE Transactions on Nanotechnology, 2013, 12(3): 288-295.
-> Diehl P U, Cook M. Unsupervised learning of digit recognition using spike-timing-dependent plasticity.[J].
+[^2]: Diehl P U, Cook M. Unsupervised learning of digit recognition using spike-timing-dependent plasticity.[J].
 Frontiers in Computational Neuroscience, 2015: 99-99.
 ## Simulation environment
 The modules needed to be installed in **Python 2.7** are as follows:
 *********************